 Fireplace inserts with blowers: If you have an open-concept kitchen-living dining area, or any other large space to heat, the multispeed blowers push warm air to the far corners of a room, providing better and more even heating.

 Masonry fireplace refinishing: With a propane fireplace insert, you can update the style of your existing fireplace without a lot of expense.

 If you already have a propane fireplace, you know the ease of getting a roaring fire going.
 Just flip a switch or use the remote control, and you’ve got the home fires burning.

 Sometimes, however, the fire may not appear.
 This often happens because of a lack of maintenance.
-We’ve got some troubleshooting tips that may help you get your propane fireplace running again.
+Here are four steps to identify the issue and fix it.

 Contact your local propane company to find out more about the advantages of propane gas hearths and fireplaces, as well as many other home appliances.
 Just remember: Propane Can Do That!